 Does anyone have any luck putting their baby down without feeding them to sleep?
 I really feel like I’m setting myself up for problems later on when she’s a toddler as I can’t feed her to sleep forever.
 Also, the way things are going there is no way I would ever be able to have anyone else put her to sleep (her Dad, a babysitter etc).

-I don’t want to go back to the cot because I know of the benefits of her being in the low bed but some nights when I’m at my witts end, it seems like the only solution.
+I don’t want to go back to the cot because I know of the benefits of her being in the low bed but some nights when I’m at my wits end, it seems like the only solution.